percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ## Improvements

-- [EVEREST-884](https://perconadev.atlassian.net/browse/EVEREST-884) Add Everest version to our telemetry
+- [EVEREST-937](https://perconadev.atlassian.net/browse/EVEREST-937) - We have made some improvements in our telemetry, including sending telemetry data about the DB cluster every time a user creates one and adding information about the Everest version reported for the instance ID.

-- [EVEREST-909](https://perconadev.atlassian.net/browse/EVEREST-909) - Validate scheduled backups for same time on the same storage location
+- [EVEREST-909](https://perconadev.atlassian.net/browse/EVEREST-909) - Percona Everest now validates scheduled backups if another backup is already scheduled for the same time and location.

-- [EVEREST-924](https://perconadev.atlassian.net/browse/EVEREST-924) \[UI\] Allow multiple backup schedules in the wizard
+- [EVEREST-924](https://perconadev.atlassian.net/browse/EVEREST-924) - Starting with Percona Everest 1.0.0, you now have the option to create multiple backup schedules using the wizard.

 - [EVEREST-931](https://perconadev.atlassian.net/browse/EVEREST-931) \[UI\] \[S-Daniel\] Wizard - disable all editing/continuing fields when required input is deleted